j-ulrich/jquery-ui-multiprogressbar/README.md

 The [demo folder](https://github.com/j-ulrich/jquery-ui-multiprogressbar/tree/master/demo) contains a demonstration of most of the features of the multiprogressbar plugin.

-A live demo can found at http://jsbin.com/ihizaj/7/ which can also be used to [play around with the plugin](http://jsbin.com/ihizaj/7/edit).
+A live demo can be found at http://jsbin.com/ihizaj/7 which can also be used to [play around with the plugin](http://jsbin.com/ihizaj/7/edit).

 Options